RachitS01/pyvisor/README.md

 ```

 **3. Wake up the Cognitive Agent (Optional but highly recommended):**
-To let the AI agent actually monitor the system, you need a Google Gemini API key.
+To let the AI agent actually monitor the system, you need a Google Gemini API key (free version is okay).
+There is also a `set-agent ` command to set the mode in which you want to use the AI for - including openrouter and ollama - though I have only tested with gemini api - the 2.5 flash model (you wont need to explicitly state the model or api key unless you use the `set-agent` command).
+The quickest and also the tested way is to grab a gemini api key from google's aistudio and do the following ->

 * Rename the `.env.example` file to `.env`
 * Paste your API key inside: